TomPace101/nanopore_diffusion/notes.md

 _IDEA_ for loaddata, do we want to be able to load more than one item from a single hdf5 file?
 That means that function should be able to take a sequence of field tags, not just one.
   OR, we group together all the commands that use a particular file, so we only open it once.

+Also, can you specify that the item is a Function, and then have loaddata initialize it, rather than requiring that to already be done?
+That way, you could just do all the loaddata commands (process_load_commands) any time after the function space is initialized.

 _TODO_ solutionfield should be renamed

+# Refactoring: Requests and Handlers

 # Formula derivations
 - _TODO_ NP linearization notebook